wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

    * $150/month credits from a $79/mo Visual Studio Enterprise license
    <br /><br />

-   Visual Studio Subscriptions are, as of this writing, NOT offered in the Brazil South and Central India regions, as noted in <a target="_blank" href="https://azure.microsoft.com/en-us/regions/offers/">https://azure.microsoft.com/en-us/regions/offers/</a>.
+   PROTIP: Visual Studio Subscriptions are, as of this writing, NOT offered in the Brazil South and Central India regions, as noted in <a target="_blank" href="https://azure.microsoft.com/en-us/regions/offers/">https://azure.microsoft.com/en-us/regions/offers/</a>.

+* "BizSpark" is Microsoft's effort to encourage start-ups.

+* CSP (consultants) may charge less than Microsoft due to incentives provided.

+* "Enterprise Agreement Support" are billed using invoices.

-* Normal sign up for Azure:
+* Consumer sign up for Azure:

    <a target="_blank" href="
    https://signup.live.com/signup"><strong>
    https://signup.live.com/signup</strong></a>

-   PROTIP: Use address with a zip code that's not associated with your home address, and used only for banking.
+   SECURITY PROTIP: Use address with a zip code that's not associated with your home address, and not used for banking.

-### PHASE 04.
-Credit Cards

-   PROTIP: Microsoft does not force you to pay for a subscription with your credit card until after defining <strong>5 or more users</strong>.
+   PROTIP: Microsoft does not force consumers to pay for a subscription with a credit card until <strong>5 or more users</strong> or initial free vouchers are used up.

-Provide credit card number.

    PROTIP: Microsoft no longer accepts debit cards such as from Walmart <a target="_blank" href="https://www.bluebird.com/">Bluebird</a> VISA card (by American Express).